KhronosGroup/Vulkan-Loader/docs/LoaderInterfaceArchitecture.md

     <td>The call chain of functions followed for device functions.
-        This call chain for a device function is usually as follows: first the application calls into a loader trampoline, then the loader trampoline calls enabled layers, and the final layer calls into the implementation specific to the device. <br/>
+        This call chain for a device function is usually as follows: first the application calls into a loader trampoline, then the loader trampoline calls enabled layers, and the final layer calls into the driver specific to the device. <br/>
         See the
         <a href="#dispatch-tables-and-call-chains">Dispatch Tables and Call
         Chains</a> section for more information.